WCGA-Murdoch/Database-Tutorials/Barley.md

 ### 1. Getting start

-The WCGA barley pangenome database can be accessed using this [link](http://database.barleypangenome.com)
+The WCGA barley pangenome database can be accessed using this direct link [http://database.barleypangenome.com](http://database.barleypangenome.com)
 To start using the WCGA barley pangenome database, you need to register an account.
-Please refer to this [link](tools/registration.md) for information about the registration process.
+Please refer to the [Registration tutorials](tools/registration.md) for information about the registration process.
 For more information about each tool and available data, please refer to the below sections.

 ### 2. Barley genome browser